Take the guesswork out of grocery shopping with this shopping list — complete with meats, fruits, and everything you can enjoy on keto.

 Seafood deserves a spot on your keto diet shopping list.
 The reason?
 They contain minimal to no carbs at all.
 You can also get lots of omega-3 fats, which are important on a keto diet, from fatty fish(3).

 Fruits & Vegetables

 Produce is great to have for they contain essential vitamins and minerals.
-Not to mention, you can use various fruits and leafy greens to prepare delicious salads and smoothies.
+Not to mention, you can use various fruits and keto-friendly vegetables to prepare delicious salads and smoothies.

 For your keto diet food list, make sure you pick low-carb options.
 Some of them should be eaten only in moderate amounts since the carbs can add up pretty quickly.
 A common example would be blueberries.